vandre-sales/meliva-ds/docs/docs/theming/color.md

 ## Foundational Colors

-Foundational colors lay the groundwork for your project's content.
-These colors are grouped by their distinct roles.
+Foundational colors lay the groundwork for the content and structure of your project.
+These colors are named according to their role in your theme.

 ### Key Colors

-We provide aliases for a pair of literal colors through two additional color groups to aid changing the key colors of your project:
+We provide aliases for a pair of literal color groups to aid changing the key colors of your project:

-- **Primary** is color you use to draw attention and signify actions.
+- **Primary** is used to draw attention and signify actions
-- **Base** makes up your project's body and structure.
+- **Base** makes up your project's body and structure

-The primary and base color groups reference another literal color group.
-By default, `--wa-color-primary-{#}` maps to `--wa-color-blue-{#}` and `--wa-color-base-{#}` maps to `--wa-color-gray-{#}`.
+By default, `--wa-color-primary-{#}` references `--wa-color-blue-{#}` and `--wa-color-base-{#}` references `--wa-color-gray-{#}`.

 <div class="color-name">Primary</div>
 <div class="color-group">